-Australia's national employee legislation is known as the Fair Work Act 2009 (Cth) (FW Act).
+Australia's national employment legislation is known as the Fair Work Act 2009 (Cth) (FW Act).
 The FW Act applies to all private sector employers (including unincorporated employers) and their employees in all Australian states (other than Western Australia) and the territories.
 In Western Australia, the FW Act applies to private sector employers which are trading or financial corporations and their employees.

-12.1 FAIR WORK COMMISSION (FWC)
+12.1 Fair Work Commission (FWC)

 FWC is the tribunal responsible for administering the FW Act.
-FWC's functions include approving enterprise agreements, ensuring good faith bargaining, varying modern awards and hearing unfair dismissal claims.
+FWC's functions include approving enterprise agreements, ensuring good faith bargaining of enterprise agreement, varying modern awards, conciliating and arbitrating various disputes and hearing unfair dismissal claims.

-The Fair Work Ombudsman is responsible for promoting compliance with modern awards, enterprise agreements and other statutory obligations.
+The Fair Work Ombudsman is responsible for promoting compliance with modern awards, enterprise agreements and other statutory obligations through various means including investigation and prosecution.

-12.2 MODERN AWARDS
+12.2 Modern awards

 The minimum terms and conditions of some employees are governed by "modern awards".
-Modern awards are limited to dealing with 10 entitlements, including minimum rates of pay and overtime.
+These terms and conditions include minimum rates of pay, overtime and consultation regarding workplace change.
 All modern awards must include a flexibility term which allows for negotiated arrangements between an employer and individual employees.

-Modern awards do not apply to employees earning over \$153,600 (from 1 July 2020), provided their earnings are guaranteed by agreement with their employer.
+Modern awards do not apply to employees earning over \$175,000 (from 1 July 2024), provided their earnings are guaranteed by agreement with their employer.
 This threshold is indexed from 1 July annually.